mritzmann/cheatsheets/btrfs.md

 ssh root@srv01.example.com "btrfs send /path/to/snapshot" | btrfs receive /path/to/snapshot
 ```

+## Disabling COW (NODATACOW)

+Disabling or enabling COW only works on 0 byte sized files.

+- Turn off COW on file or folder: `chattr +C file`
+- Turn on COW on file or folder: `chattr -C file`
+- See if COW is on or off for file: `lsattr filename`
+- See if COW is on or off for directory: `lsattr -d directory`

 ## Btrfs Processes

 - `btrfs-cleaner`: A possible cause for a high disk I/O load are deleted or created snapshots and the recalculation of btrfs quota.
 You can disable btrfs quota with `btrfs quota disable <path>`.
 Source: [spinics.net](https://www.spinics.net/lists/linux-btrfs/msg74737.html)